Dasharo/docs/docs/variants/clevo_nv41/fwupd_usage.md

 ## Updating firmware from LVFS

+1. Disable Secure Boot.

-1. Use the following command to update firmware with fwupd:
+2. Use the following command to update firmware with fwupd:

     *Note: You may be asked which device to update.
 If you see a prompt, select NV4XMB,ME,MZ*